RareSkills/learn-solidity/content/23-emitting-events.md

 This is how your cryptocurrency wallet can quickly discover your ERC20 balance.
 It would be pretty annoying to have to look through every transaction that ever occurred on an ERC20 token to discover if you own any.
 But logs are stored in such a way that this retrieval is efficient.

 **Events cannot be seen by other smart contracts**.
-They are optimized for being queried offchain.
+They are optimized for being queried off-chain.

 Let’s look at an example.